Gokak: History

 Gokak is a place of philosophical and historical significance.
 According to Hindu Purans, Gokak was a part of Kuntala Country; it was the land of hunting tribes.
 During historical period many emperors had ruled the Gokak areas: Shatavahanas ruled it during 327 BC to 229 CE, the Western Chalukyas ruled it during 550 CE to610 CE, then it was also ruled by Rashtrakutas and Kalyana Chalukyas; the subordinate-kings of Rashtrakutas called Rattas too ruled Gokak Province during 850 CE to1250 CE under Rashtrakutas as well Kalyana Chalukyas, during their reign, temples and Basadies were built at Konnur, Gokak-Falls, Gokak and Mamadapur.
-Devagiri Yadavas captured this areas after defeating Rattas but the Sultanas of Delhi took this areas under their control by defeating Yadavas.
+Devagiri Yadavas captured this area after defeating Rattas but the Sultanas of Delhi captured it after defeating Yadavas.
 Then, it was controlled by many emperors namely Kampili Raya, Vijayanagara, Bidar's Bahamani kings, Bijapur Sultans, Mughals (Aurangazeb), Hyderali, Tippu Sultan (Savanoor Nawaab), Maratha Ghorpade and Peshwas; in 1818 CE British captured Gokak by defeating Peshwas.
 Gokak city became Municipality in 1853 CE, it is second oldest Municipality in Karnataka State.
 The monuments build during Hindu, Jain and Muslim rules are still found at Gokak and its surroundings.
 There was a dispute and a battle as well in between Rani Abbakka and Gokak Kotwals who ruled the city in the 16th century.
 A fort which is in ruins can still be seen at the western side of the city.
 The Mallikarjun temple, also known affectionately as the "Malikjaan dargha", stands atop a hill, also called the Mallikarjun hill.
 The tomb of the [(Raja)] of Kittur Mallasarja is at the nearby Duradundeshwar temple in Arabhavi Math.
 During the British rule in India, the Forbes Gokak Spinning Mill (now owned by Gokak Textiles Limited of the Shapoorji Pallonji Group) was set up in 1887 in Gokak Falls which is located about 6 km north-west of Gokak.
 It was modernised over decades and is functional till date being a major source of economy for the city.
 A hydroelectric power plant was also set up in Gokak Falls in 1887, is one of the oldest projects of a kind in the region.
 The first Hydroelectricity was generated here in Gokak Falls in whole Asia continent.